Selections from the Tony Leonard Collection

 John A. Morris Research Library

-The John A. Morris Research Library houses more than 5,000 monographs, serials, and periodicals concerning thoroughbred racing in the United States and abroad.
-Biographies, racing manuals, and stud books are included in the collection, along with issues from The BloodHorse, Daily Racing Form Chart Books, and Thoroughbred Times, among others.
-The Library also holds numerous research files and archival materials on artists, horses (particularly Hall of Famers) jockeys, trainers, racetracks, and other people in the horse racing industry.
+The John A. Morris Research Library houses a non-circulating collection of more than 5,000 monographs, serials, and periodicals concerning thoroughbred racing in the United States and abroad.
+Biographies, racing manuals, and stud books are included in the collection.
+The Library also holds numerous research files and archival materials on artists, horses, jockeys, trainers, racetracks, and other people in the horse racing industry.

 • American Racing Manual